Skip to main content

 • LIFs on the adapter must be removed from any port sets of which they are members.

-• All LIF's from every storage virtual machine (SVM) using the physical port to be modified must be migrated or destroyed before changing the personality of the physical port from target to initiator.
+• All LIFs from every storage virtual machine (SVM) using the physical port to be modified must be migrated or destroyed before changing the personality of the physical port from target to initiator.

 Note

-NVMe/FC does support initiator mode.
+NVMe/FC does not support initiator mode.

 Steps